nurahamed/wa/README.md

 Open (https://climatecondition1.netlify.app/) to view it in your browser.

 ## User Guide
-On the left side of the web app, you can switch between three Tab, First  -- Dashboard-- when you click dashboard you redirect to the application dashboard where you can see the weather details.
+On the left side of the web app, you can switch between three Tab.\

+### First  `-- Dashboard--`
+when you click dashboard you redirect to the application dashboard.\
+where you can see the weather details.

-Second -- Map --
+### `Second -- Map --1`

-You can also see the geographical location in your current location and also you can search here. the map section is under development.
+You can also see the geographical location in your current location.\
+also you can search here. the map section is under development.

-Third -- Saves--
+###  `Third -- Saves-- `

-Here you can see the all saved paces, and you can delete them by clicking the delete button
+Here you can see the all saved paces .\ and you can delete them by clicking the delete button

 ## Available Scripts